-3) Next, visit your kitchen.
+2) If you can, visit your school's kitchen.
 You may only have one water source in the kitchen, or you might have several.
 Let's start with the sink.
 Where does the water come in?
 Where does the water go out?
 Do you see any leaks?
-Record your observations on your paper.
+Record your observations on your chart.